JayashreeNarayan/MPJ/README.md

    ./build.sh
    ```
 2. Ensure that the YAML configuration file is correctly set up.
 3. Verify that the required dependencies (e.g., Maze Poisson) are downloaded.
+(You can check this by typing `maze` )
 4. Submit the batch file for execution.

-## Running the Non-MPI Version
+## Running the Non-MPI Version (all branches not labled with 'mpi')
 To execute the non-MPI version, follow these steps:

 1. Compile the code (only required once unless modifying the C functions):